-This articles describes how to install the modern report design templates in the application suite.
+This topic describes how to install the modern report design templates in the application suite.
 You can use these samples to create graphically rich business documents that have flexible header and footer branding.

 Why aren't these designs the default designs for the application suite reports?